 Biblical scholars like J.R.
 Church have found that many of the key events for the Jewish people and for Israel are accurately reflected by the corresponding chapter (year) in the Psalms.
 As you study the Psalms, please keep in mind that the Jewish years starts somewhere in our month of either March or April, so there is an overlap.
 This is why a few of the Psalms may seem to reference events form the previous year, of the Gregorian calendar.

-The hidden prophecies in the Psalms of Ascents points to the years 2020 to 2026 being the 7 years of the Tribulation Age.
+The hidden prophecies in the Psalms of Ascents points to the 7 years of the Tribulation Age.
 These Psalms prophesy the time of troubles and victory, from the perspective of the Jewish people.

 2020 and Psalm 120 – A Cry for Peace